-- Files with header defining fields (source, translation, location, ...).
-This is the recommended approach, as it is the least error prone. - Files with two fields-source and translation (in this order), choose Simple CSV file as file format - Files with fields as defined by translate-toolkit: location, source, target, ID, fuzzy, context, translator\comments, developer\comments - Remember to define Monolingual base language file when your files are monolingual (see Bilingual and monolingual formats)
+- Files with header defining fields (location, source, target, ID, fuzzy, context, translator_comments, developer_comments).
+This is the recommended approach, as it is the least error prone.
+Choose :guilabel:CSV file as a file format. - Files with two fields-source and translation (in this order), choose Simple CSV file as a file format - Headerless files with fields in order defined by translate-toolkit: location, source, target, ID, fuzzy, context, translator_comments, developer_comments Choose :guilabel:CSV file as a file format. - Remember to define Monolingual base language file when your files are monolingual (see Bilingual and monolingual formats).